bipoool/dicedb-java/README.md

 ## 📌 Notes
 1. Connection pooling is under testing and not yet validated.
-2. This SDK is not thread safe and uses blocking queues to manage client-server communication.
+2. It uses blocking queues to manage client-server communication.
 3. Contributions and feedback are welcome.